Renewable energy in the United States: Public opinion

-Public Surveys conducted by World Public Opinion in 2008 also revealed that 79% of the Americans were of the notion that a major shift to alternative sources of energy is economically beneficial in the long run.

 According to a 2019 CBS News poll on 2,143 U.S. residents, 42% of American adults under 45 years old thought that the U.S. could realistically transition to 100% renewable energy by 2050 while 29% deemed it unrealistic and 29% were unsure.
 Those numbers for older Americans are 34%, 40%, and 25%, respectively.
 Differences in opinion might be due to education as younger Americans are more likely to have been taught about climate change in schools than their elders.

-Policy and promotion
+Policy

 The Energy Policy Act of 2005 requires all public electric utilities to facilitate net metering.
 This allows homes and businesses performing distributed generation to pay only the net cost of electricity from the grid: electricity used minus electricity produced locally and sent back into the grid.
 For intermittent renewable energy sources this effectively uses the grid as a battery to smooth over lulls and fill in production gaps.

 Some jurisdictions go one step further and have instituted feed-in tariff, which allows any power customer to actually make money by producing more renewable energy than is consumed locally.

 From 2006 to 2014, US households received more than $18 billion in federal income tax credits for weatherizing their homes, installing solar panels, buying hybrid and electric vehicles, and other "clean energy" investments.
 These tax expenditures went predominantly to higher-income Americans.
 The bottom three income quintiles received about 10% of all credits, while the top quintile received about 60%.
 The most extreme is the program aimed at electric vehicles, where the top income quintile received about 90% of all credits.
 Market mechanisms have less skewed distributional effects.

 The American Recovery and Reinvestment Act of 2009 included more than $70 billion in direct spending and tax credits for clean energy and associated transportation programs.
 This policy-stimulus combination represents the largest federal commitment in United States history for renewable energy, advanced transportation, and energy conservation initiatives.
 These new initiatives were expected to encourage many more utilities to strengthen their clean energy programs.
 While the Department of Energy has come under criticism for providing loan guarantees to Solyndra, its SunShot initiative has funded successful companies such as EnergySage and Zep Solar.

-In his January 24, 2012, State of the Union address, President Barack Obama restated his commitment to renewable energy, stating that he “will not walk away from the promise of clean energy.”
+In his January 24, 2012, State of the Union address, President Barack Obama restated his commitment to renewable energy, stating that he "will not walk away from the promise of clean energy."
 Obama called for a commitment by the Defense Department to purchase 1,000 MW of renewable energy.
 He also mentioned the long-standing Interior Department commitment to permit 10,000 MW of renewable energy projects on public land in 2012.

 Some Environmental Protection Agency facilities in the United States use renewable energy for all or part of their supply at the following facilities.